benmvp/slides/2022/connecttech/ts-react.md

 NOTES:

-- Sometimes you have a component with dependent props
+- Sometimes we have a component with dependent props
-- Let's say you have `<Text>` component that allows you to truncate text with a `truncate` prop
+- Let's say we have `<Text>` component that allows us to truncate text with a `truncate` prop
 - It also has a `showExpand` prop to provide a link to click to expand the truncated text
 - The `showExpand` prop doesn't make sense w/o the `truncate` prop
-  - So you want to make that configuration an error right?
+  - So we want to make that configuration an error right?
   - It's a much better developer experience for users of the `<Text>` component
   - We want invalid combinations to be caught as early as possible
-- Now we _could_ combine these two propers into an object
+- Now we _could_ combine these two props into an object
   - But IMO from a developer experience specifying flat props is easier
 - So how do we make this setup happen?